Planned Small Construction Accreditation Framework

 How to get accredited

-Once accredited, the agency is responsible for managing the delivery, procurement, and risk of eligible projects.
-DIT Infrastructure Delivery provides assurance as part of the accreditation process.
+Once accredited, the agency is responsible for managing the delivery, procurement and risk of eligible projects.
+Our Infrastructure Delivery team provides assurance as part of the accreditation process.

-An overview of the accreditation framework and the quality standards applicable to achieve accreditation are in the:
+Get an overview of the accreditation framework and the quality standards needed to get accredited:

 Steps to get accredited